kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 The end-to-end tests are meant to verify the proper functioning of a Cluster API management cluster in an environment that resemble a real production environment.

-Following guidelines should be followed when developing E2E tests:
+The following guidelines should be followed when developing E2E tests:

 - Use the [Cluster API test framework].
 - Define test spec reflecting real user workflow, e.g. [Cluster API quick start].